Wisdom Wednesday – Are you 85?

 The only way we can get close is to be amazing gift officers and listen to what these donors tell us, but even this is only part of their truth.

-Provide options, show these donors how they can make an impact.
-Show them emotional stories around “People like you make gifts like this”.
+1. Don’t Make Assumptions: Provide options, show these donors how they can make an impact.
+Share emotional stories around “People like you make gifts like this.”

-Don’t lump them in with all of your other donors and assume they’ll respond to the same messaging that works for your 20, 40, or 60 year old donors.
+4. Market Strategically: Don’t lump them in with all your other donors and assume they’ll respond to the same messaging that works for your 20, 40, or 60-year-old donors.

-Most importantly if they connect with you directly or are responding to marketing – connect with them as soon as possible as they’re most likely thinking through something specific and timing is right.
+6. Connect As Soon As Possible: Most importantly, if they connect with you directly or are responding to marketing – connect with them as soon as possible as they’re most likely thinking through something specific, and timing is right.

 Stay Informed!